grinnell-cs/csc151-images/_eboards/eboard25-1.md

 * Part three: More variants.
 * Part four: Steganography.
 * Part five: Freestyle.
-* _You only need to do one of parts three and four._
+* _You only need to do one of parts three and four for an M._

 ### Questions